cucumber/pretty-formatter/testdata/README.md

 # Acceptance test data

-The junit xml formatters uses the examples from the [cucumber compatibility kit](https://github.com/cucumber/compatibility-kit) for acceptance testing.
+The pretty formatter uses the examples from the [cucumber compatibility kit](https://github.com/cucumber/compatibility-kit) for acceptance testing.
 These examples consist of `.ndjson` files created by the [`fake-cucumber` reference implementation](https://github.com/cucumber/fake-cucumber).